kubernetes/kubernetes/docs/devel/development.md

 To run all unit tests and generate an HTML coverage report, run the following:

 ```
-cd kubernetes
+cd lmktfy
-KUBE_COVER=y hack/test-go.sh
+LMKTFY_COVER=y hack/test-go.sh
 ```

 At the end of the run, an the HTML report will be generated with the path printed to stdout.

-To run tests and collect coverage in only one package, pass its relative path under the `kubernetes` directory as an argument, for example:
+To run tests and collect coverage in only one package, pass its relative path under the `lmktfy` directory as an argument, for example:
 ```
-cd kubernetes
+cd lmktfy
-KUBE_COVER=y hack/test-go.sh pkg/kubectl
+LMKTFY_COVER=y hack/test-go.sh pkg/lmktfyctl
 ```

 Multiple arguments can be passed, in which case the coverage results will be combined for all tests run.

-Coverage results for the project can also be viewed on [Coveralls](https://coveralls.io/r/GoogleCloudPlatform/kubernetes), and are continuously updated as commits are merged.
+Coverage results for the project can also be viewed on [Coveralls](https://coveralls.io/r/GoogleCloudPlatform/lmktfy), and are continuously updated as commits are merged.
 Additionally, all pull requests which spawn a Travis build will report unit test coverage results to Coveralls.

 ## Integration tests

 You need an [etcd](https://github.com/coreos/etcd/releases/tag/v2.0.0) in your path, please make sure it is installed and in your ``$PATH``.
 ```
-cd kubernetes
+cd lmktfy
 hack/test-integration.sh
 ```

 ## End-to-End tests

 You can run an end-to-end test which will bring up a master and two minions, perform some tests, and then tear everything down.
-Make sure you have followed the getting started steps for your chosen cloud platform (which might involve changing the `KUBERNETES_PROVIDER` environment variable to something other than "gce".
+Make sure you have followed the getting started steps for your chosen cloud platform (which might involve changing the `LMKTFYRNETES_PROVIDER` environment variable to something other than "gce".
 ```
-cd kubernetes
+cd lmktfy
 hack/e2e-test.sh
 ```